smalyu/telegram_sender/README.md

 asyncio.run(main())
 ```

-### Example 3 - Sending Multiple Photos and Videos in One Message
+### Example 3 - Sending Multiple Photos and Videos in Any Order

-This example demonstrates how to send multiple photos and videos in a single message using `sendMediaGroup`.
+This example demonstrates how to send multiple photos and videos in a single message using `sendMediaGroup`, preserving the order of media items.

 ```python
 import asyncio